Pupil Premium & Year 7 Catch Up

 Year 7 Catch Up Provision

 - Students identified as requiring catch up intervention have received an individualised timetable allocation.
-We have consolidated English, Languages and Humanities sessions to provide an distinct curriculum which allows students to improve literacy skills with a specialist teacher.
-We have two separate groups at two different ability levels.
+We have consolidated English and Languages sessions to provide an distinct curriculum which allows students to improve literacy skills with a specialist teacher.
+We have two separate groups at two different ability levels that are on a rolling programme through Humanities time to boost literacy levels.
 Within these sessions students cover the English and Hums curriculum with a strong literacy focus.

 - Phonics sessions to improve students difficulties with decoding text